 How Parlay Betting Calculating Works

 When you're looking to build parlays, it's important to know whether the prospective reward is worth what you're investing.
-That's where parlay betting calculators come in.
+That's where parlay betting calculators like ours

 These handy tools invite you to plug in the odds on each of your wagers, and it'll then generate a total payout, based on the amount you're betting, should all of your individual gambles pay off.